RobertTalbert/discretecs/course-documentation/MTH225-Fall2020-syllabus.md

 **Practice appropriate personal hygiene.** Wash your hands regularly or use hand sanitizer.
 If you must cough or sneeze, do so facing away from other people and use the inside of your elbow to cover your mouth, even if you have a mask on.
 You may wish to bring sanitizing wipes to wipe down your desk and seat before and after class.

+If you expect any difficulties in abiding by these terms, you should plan on exercising your options to participate in the course online.

 ### Contingency plans for the semester

 We will begin the semester in "staggered hybrid" mode, but several things could happen during the semester that might alter this setup.
 Here are the initial plans for the most likely of those things.

-**If the entire university goes fully online:** In this case, **all F2F meetings will be replaced by synchronous online meetings**, still split into Red (MW) and Blue (TR) groupings.
-We will also introduce **an option to participate in the course asynchronously**, so that those with issues with sychronous online participation can still participate in activities.
+**If the entire university goes fully online:** In this case, **all F2F meetings will be replaced by synchronous online meetings**.
 No other changes will be made.

-**If the professor cannot be on campus due to self-quarantine, but not because of illness:** (For example, if my kids or wife get sick or my daily self-assessment directs me to stay at home) In this case, we will follow the plan above for if the university goes fully online: **F2F meetings will be replace by synchronous online meetings, and an asynchronous option will be introduced**.
+**If the professor cannot be on campus due to self-quarantine, but not because of illness:** (For example, if my kids or wife get sick or my daily self-assessment directs me to stay at home) In this case, we will follow the plan above for if the university goes fully online (above).

 **If the professor cannot be on campus due to having a Covid-19 infection:** In this case, **the entire course will be moved to an asynchronous online format** until I am well enough to resume teaching.
-A proxy/substitute may be appointed to grade and give feedback on Daily Prep and Followup Activities; all other graded work will be suspended until I am well enough to grade.
+A proxy/substitute may be appointed to grade and give feedback on Daily Prep and Class Activities; all other graded work will be suspended until I am well enough to grade.

 In the latter two eventualities, you can expect a slowdown in the grading process and significant changes to the course calendar or syllabus.
 Please monitor your course announcements on a twice-daily basis to ensure you have correct information.